I work with victims

 How to report a situation to the DYP

-If a child tells you that they have experienced sexual violence, it is important to remain calm, reassure them that they were right to tell you, refrain from asking any leading questions and not to promise to keep the secret.
-Write down exactly what the child has told you as soon and as accurately as possible.
-It is important to know that if you learn that a child under 18 may have been a victim of sexual violence, you are obligated to report the situation to the Director of Youth Protection (DYP).
+If a child tells you that they have experienced sexual violence, it is important to remain calm, reassure them that they were right to tell you, refrain from asking any leading questions and not to promise to keep their secret.
+Write down exactly what the child told you as soon and as accurately as possible.
+Important: If you learn that a child under 18 may have been a victim of sexual violence, you are obligated to report the situation to the Director of Youth Protection (DYP).